Blood Oxygenation: Difference Between SpO2, SaO2, PaO2

 • Dissociation of oxygen affects the PaO2 levels.

-PaO2, SpO2, and SaO2 help medics determine the amount of oxygen in the patient’s blood and if it is adequate.
+PaO2, SpO2, and SaO2 help your healthcare provider determine the amount of oxygen in the patient’s blood and assess its adequacy.
 Let’s explain further the role each plays in oxygen adequacy in the peripheral blood.

 Oxygen Saturation (SpO2) and Pulse Oximetry Explained

 SpO2 represents the peripheral blood oxygen saturation levels.
 The circulating blood contains hemoglobin, which also carries oxygen, and SpO2 measures the oxygen-carrying capacity of the hemoglobin in the blood.
-Oxygen is carried and utilized by the body’s organs to maintain normal body function.
+Oxygen is carried and utilized by the body’s organs to maintain normal body function, so adequate oxygen delivery and saturation are essential.

-Normal oxygen saturation levels are from 94 percent to 100 percent.
+Normal oxygen saturation levels range from 94 percent to 100 percent.
+The body maintains normal SpO2 by inhaling oxygen.
+The inhaled oxygen goes to the lungs, binds to the hemoglobin, and circulates throughout the body.
 Low SpO2 levels can result in hypoxemia, which can progress to hypoxia (low oxygen levels in the tissues).
-The body maintains normal SpO2 by oxygen intake through breathing.
-The inhaled oxygen goes to the lungs, binds to the hemoglobin, and circulates in the body.

 A pulse oximeter measures SpO2 levels.
 The pulse oximeter is a small device a physician will place on your finger, and the oxygen saturation levels are displayed on the screen.
-If you take a pulse oximetry test yourself and your SpO2 levels are below 90 percent, you should see a physician.
+If you take a pulse oximetry test yourself and your SpO2 levels are below 90 percent, you should see your healthcare provider.

 Arterial Oxygen Saturation (SaO2) Explained

-To determine the SaO2, the physician will order an ABG analysis test.
-The test aims to ascertain the percentage of oxygen on the hemoglobin molecules in the arterial blood, which cannot be achieved through pulse oximetry.
+To determine the SaO2, the healthcare provider will order an arterial blood gas analysis.
+The ABG test aims to ascertain the percentage of oxygen in the hemoglobin molecules in the arterial blood, which cannot be accurately achieved through pulse oximetry.

-Standard SaO2 measurements are from 94 percent to 100 percent.
-Levels below 90 percent indicate hypoxia, which may be a result of underlying conditions like the following:
+Standard SaO2 measurements range from 94 percent to 100 percent.
+Levels below 90 percent indicate hypoxia, which may be a result of underlying conditions such as the following:

 • Anemia